Resident Evil: Animated films

 The first computer animated film for the franchise was Biohazard 4D-Executer.
 It was a short 3D film produced for Japanese theme parks and did not feature any characters from the game.
 Starting in 2008, a series of feature-length computer-animated films have been released.
 These films take place in the same continuity as the games and feature characters such as Leon Kennedy, Claire Redfield, Ada Wong, Chris Redfield, Jill Valentine and Rebecca Chambers.

 Television

 Resident Evil: Infinite Darkness, a four-part CG anime series, premiered on July 8, 2021, on Netflix.
 Starring the Resident Evil 2 protagonists Leon S. Kennedy and Claire Redfield, the series features both uncovering a worldwide plot.
-The series released on July 8, 2021 on Netflix.
+The series was released on July 8, 2021 on Netflix.

 Resident Evil premiered on July 14, 2022, on Netflix.
-An eight episode live-action series, two plotlines set in 2022 and 2036 follow Albert Wesker and his daughters navigating Umbrella's experiments in New Raccoon City.
+An eight-episode live-action series, two plotlines set in 2022 and 2036 follow Albert Wesker and his daughters navigating Umbrella's experiments in New Raccoon City.